-The WPRN is a regional practice-based research network of over 30 primary care practices.
+The WPRN is a regional practice-based research network of over 45 primary care clinics.
 Its mission is to improve the health and well-being of patients in their communities, through the conduct of collaborative research that informs and enhances primary care clinical practice.

 The WPRN includes a collaborative group of primary care practices and providers (mostly family medicine) in the 5-state WWAMI region: Washington, Wyoming, Alaska, Montana, Idaho.
 WPRN practices are diverse entities, including community health centers, private practices, and university-affiliated and government-operated clinics.
 This diversity of geography and practice type allows the WPRN to reach many rural and underserved populations.
 The WPRN studies topics such as chronic disease management and prevention, medication safety, practice improvement, behavioral health, and cancer screening.
 The WPRN also works to advance the use of electronic health data for practice-based and comparative effectiveness research, primarily via Data QUEST, a sub-network of electronically linked WPRN practices.

 To accomplish its goals, the WPRN is led by its Director Dr. Laura-Mae Baldwin (UWFM), and by a Steering Committee comprised of representatives from member practices.

 WPRN initiatives and infrastructure are funded through grants and by the Institute of Translational Health Sciences and the University of Washington Department of Family Medicine.
 Recent sponsors of WPRN research have included the Pharmacogenomics Research Network and the Agency for Healthcare Research and Quality.
 WPRN studies have led to peer-reviewed publications in journals such as Family Medicine and Clinical and Translational Science.